pengjiang-hpc/pengjiang-hpc.github.io/index.md

 * Graph processing systems
 * Machine learning

-<span style="color:red">I am looking for self-motivated Ph.D. students.
-Please email me if you are interested in systems.</span>
+*I am looking for self-motivated Ph.D. students.
+Please email me if you are interested in systems.*
 ___

 ## Teaching